heltonmaia/proj-Energy-BR_DE/projects/battery-thermal-rl/docs/mathematical_modeling.md

 **Battery Thermal Management with Reinforcement Learning - Complete Mathematical Framework**

-This tutorial provides a comprehensive mathematical foundation for all models implemented in the Battery Thermal RL system, covering battery physics, thermal dynamics, industrial energy systems, climate modeling, and reinforcement learning formulations.
+This tutorial provides a comprehensive mathematical foundation for all models implemented in the Battery Thermal RL system - an advanced AI-powered battery optimization system for medium-sized industries with solar photovoltaic generation in Brazil.

+The system combines rigorous mathematical modeling (for battery physics and industrial systems) with intelligent decision-making (via reinforcement learning) to optimize battery usage considering thermal management, economic factors, and Brazilian climate conditions.

+**What This Document Contains:**
+- Complete mathematical formulations for battery thermal dynamics, industrial energy systems, solar PV modeling, Brazilian climate data generation, economic optimization, and reinforcement learning frameworks
+- Implementation details with discrete-time equations used in the actual code
+- Validation methods and numerical considerations for practical deployment

+**Prerequisites:** Basic knowledge of thermodynamics, electrochemistry, economics, and machine learning.
+For practical usage without mathematical details, see the main [README.md](../README.md) and [Quick Start Guide](../quick_start.md).

 ## Table of Contents